5 Steps to Redecorate Your Living Room for Zero Dollars

 Starting at the TOP of your room/walls…

-- Clean the windows, even going to far as to get bleach/q-tips and clean out those grungy old tracks
+- Clean the windows, even going so far as to get bleach/q-tips and clean out those grungy old tracks.

 - Wipe down the tops of baseboards, be sure to get in those nitty-gritty corners!